Chart Color Schemes

 Mount Pleasant has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Mount Pleasant's population, as of November 2025, is estimated at around 4,923 people.
-This reflects an increase of 229 individuals since the 2021 Census, which reported a population of 4,694 people in the Mount Pleasant (Mackay - Qld) statistical area (Lv2).
-The change is inferred from AreaSearch's estimation of 4,872 residents following examination of ABS' latest ERP data release in June 2024, along with four additional validated new addresses since the Census date.
-This results in a population density ratio of 1,292 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Mount Pleasant has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 39.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, as of Feb 2026, Mount Pleasant's population is estimated at around 4941.
+This reflects an increase of 247 people since the 2021 Census, which reported a population of 4694.
+The change is inferred from the resident population of 4872 in June 2024 and 4 validated new addresses since the Census date.
+Mount Pleasant's population density ratio is 1296 persons per square kilometer, above national averages assessed by AreaSearch.
+Over the past decade, Mount Pleasant has shown resilient growth with a 1.1% compound annual growth rate, outpacing its SA3 area.
+Overseas migration contributed approximately 39.0% of overall population gains during recent periods, although all drivers were positive factors.

-However, all drivers including natural growth and interstate migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted.
-These projections were released in 2023 and based on 2021 data.
-However, they do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, a significant population increase is forecast for Mount Pleasant (Mackay - Qld) (SA2).
-Aggregated SA2-level projections indicate an expected expansion of 1,155 persons by 2041, reflecting an overall increase of 22.6% over the 17-year period from 2024 to 2041.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, the suburb of Mount Pleasant (Mackay - Qld) is expected to expand by 1138 persons to 2041, reflecting an increase of 21.7% over the 17 years.

 Frequently Asked Questions - Population